foundryvtt/foundryvtt/pages/hosting.rst

 Dedicated
 ---------

-In a dedicated hosting setting, the application runs on a persistent web server and all players (including the GM) connect to the game session.
+In a dedicated hosting setting, the application runs on a persistent web server using node.js and all players (including the GM) connect to the game session.
 The dedicated hosting mode is most similar to the experience of Roll20 or Astral.

 **Advantages**

 * Your world is always online, although gameplay can be paused in between sessions
-* Clients can easily connect to your world regardless of local network configurations.
+* Clients connect to your world regardless of local network configurations.
 * Network transfer speeds are typically faster than self-hosted resulting in a better player experience.

 **Disadvantages**

-* You need to have or pay for a web server.
+* Requires a accessible web server which is configured to serve the Foundry VTT application.
-* Somewhat more complicated setup, especially for users who are unfamiliar with Linux.
+* More complicated initial setup, especially for users who are unfamiliar with web hosting.
-* Your world's static files (maps, tokens, music) need to be transferred to the host server.
+* Your world's static files (maps, tokens, music) need to be served from a static location or from the web server.

 ------